How to Find and Remove Malware on Your Android Device

 - You can now tap Clear all data.
 This will delete accounts, bookmarks, and other Chrome data

-With cybercriminals always on the lookout for new ways to invade our privacy and steal data, your best efforts will never be enough.
-This is why the most effective way to protect your device is by installing a trustworthy antimalware app.
-Something like Clario’s privacy and security app.
+With cybercriminals always on the lookout for new ways to invade our privacy and steal data, your best security efforts will often never be enough.
+This is why the most effective way to protect your device is by installing a trustworthy anti-malware app like Clario.

 * * *